Search

 Scirpus cyperinus

-Wool grass
+wool grass

 A large, upright marsh grass with attractive wooly inflorescences that turn coppery in late summer and persist into winter.